nuitsjp/CopyToMarkdownAddIn/README.md

 ![screenshot](docs/images/screenshot.gif)

-Date format, amount, comma format.
+Date format, amount, comma format, etc..
 All you can directly copy!
 Horizontal alignment is the same as the beginning of the line.
-良かったら使ってあげてください。

 ### Tested Platform